Paul Devoe: Spree murder

 After the Jonestown murders, Devoe stole Griffith's station wagon and drove to New York to evade capture.
 On the way back to his hometown, the vehicle began to stall and was not functioning well.
 Devoe, who had reached Greencastle, Pennsylvania on August 25, 2007, decided to stop and find another car.
 Devoe stopped outside the home of 81-year-old Betty Jane Dehart (May 26, 1926 – August 25, 2007), intending to rob her of her Hyundai Elantra.
-He shot and killed Dehart and therefore drove off the scene in Dehart's car after transferring his belongings from Griffith's station wagon to Dehart's car.
+He shot and killed Dehart and drove off in Dehart's car.

 Arrest and charges

-After murdering Betty Dehart, Paul Devoe fled to his native state of New York and returned to his hometown in Long Island.
-Meanwhile, the police conducted a manhunt for Devoe and on August 27, 2007, two days after the murder of Dehart, Devoe was arrested by officers affiliated with the New York/New Jersey Regional Fugitive Task Force.
-Devoe reportedly threatened to pull the gun on himself before he was persuaded to surrender.
+After murdering Dehart, Paul Devoe fled to New York and returned to his hometown in Long Island.
+Meanwhile, the police conducted a manhunt for Devoe, and on August 27, 2007, two days after the murder of Dehart, Devoe was arrested by officers affiliated with the New York/New Jersey Regional Fugitive Task Force.
+Devoe reportedly threatened to turn a gun on himself before he was persuaded to surrender.

 In September 2007, it was decided that Devoe would be first sent back to Texas and stand trial for the murders he committed there before Pennsylvania could prosecute him.

 On November 20, 2007, Devoe was formally indicted by a Travis County grand jury for the capital murders of both Danielle Hensley and Haylie Faulkner.
 Under Texas state law, an offence of capital murder carries the death penalty or life imprisonment without the possibility of parole.
 On December 19, 2007, Assistant District Attorney Gary Cobb announced that he would seek the death penalty for Devoe.

-Before Devoe could be brought to trial for the murders, two psychiatrists had submitted reports that Devoe was mentally unfit to face trial for the murders.
+Before Devoe could be brought to trial for the murders, two psychiatrists had submitted reports that Devoe was mentally unfit.
 In December 2008, Devoe was formally found mentally incompetent to stand trial, and a court order was issued for him to be detained at a maximum-security psychiatric hospital for treatment until he was fit to be tried.
 Chuck Ardo, the press secretary of Pennsylvania Governor Ed Rendell, announced that the Commonwealth of Pennsylvania still intended to have Devoe tried in Pennsylvania for the murder of Betty Dehart upon the conclusion of trial proceedings against Devoe in Texas.

-In April 2009, Devoe was found to be mentally competent to stand trial for the murders he committed.
-District Judge Brenda Kennedy issued the ruling after she received psychiatric reports in February of that same year, in which the medical staff from North Texas State Hospital certified Devoe to be mentally fit to plead and claim trial.
+In April 2009, Devoe was found to be mentally competent to stand trial for the murders.
+District Judge Brenda Kennedy issued the ruling after she received psychiatric reports in February of that same year, in which the medical staff from North Texas State Hospital certified Devoe to be mentally fit to plead.
 On August 26, 2009, Devoe officially pleaded not guilty to the capital murder charges against him.